 Academic service-learning courses are available in a number of departments.
 You may want to take a look at courses to be offered in 2012-2013 or ask your department’s academic advisor about possibilities.

 |Get Recognized||Get recognized for your service – register with the President’s Volunteer Service program.|

 Both you and the community partner chosen by your instructor will have expectations for what should result from your partnership.
 Before you start your service, please

 - Take time to do some initial homework by learning about your community partner and its mission and constituents; and

 - Meet with the partner representative to discuss and agree upon these expectations.

 Let Us Help You Start Making Connections!

-Whether you are looking for a service-learning course or a service site, please feel free to contact us at email@example.com or 512.262.2164.
+Whether you are looking for a volunteer opportunity, a service-learning course, or a long-term volunteer position, please feel free to contact us at email@example.com